Why We Love It

 With adult-friendly schools, there is really no reason not to go back to school anymore.
 What makes a school adult-friendly?
 Here are a few key attributes:

 - Schools are totally online.
 Online learning is best for busy adults, who have to balance their ongoing education with work, kids, and everything else that comes with being a grownup.
 With a fully online program, schools offer convenience for adults by allowing them to schedule their learning around their diverse responsibilities making the entire experience flexible and accessible.

 - Can offer accelerated programs, with ongoing enrollment.
 What’s better than getting your master’s in two years?
 Getting it in fourteen months.
-And with ongoing enrollment, you don’t have to wait until fall or spring to start on your new journey; many schools offer monthly enrollment periods, meaning you can start whenever it works for you.
+With ongoing enrollment, you don’t have to wait until fall or spring to start on your new journey; many schools offer monthly enrollment periods, meaning you can start whenever it works for you.